TobiasPSP/doneland_sources/Components/Light/LED/Programmable/WS2811/README.md

 The standby power consumption is very high compared to more modern controllers.
 If you want to conserve energy or build a battery driven project you may want to use a different controller.

-## Reverse Voltage Protection

-*WS2812B* come with a *reverse voltage* protection:

-When polarity is reversed (or when you accidentally connect an **LED strip** at the wrong end), you are protected from destroying the strip.

 ## Datasheet